 Bulbs are very affordable and widely available in fall.
 You can find a huge variety online and at local nurseries.

-2. Early spring bulbs add color when you need it most.
+2. Spring-flowering bulbs add color when you need it most.

 Crocuses and hyacinths are among the first to emerge in late winter, when you’re feeling the most desperate for spring color.